christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The Aryans were the broader confederation of Indo-Iranian clans—the horse-riding, chariot-using pastoralists who spread from the Pontic-Caspian Steppe into Europe, Anatolia, and South Asia.
 They were the ethnic and linguistic foundation of the ancient world.
 The Asii were the ruling caste.
 Roman historian Justin in 'Liber Historiarum Philippicarum' makes this explicit: "The Asii were the reges—the kings—of the Tochari.
 The Tochari and Sakaraucae were Aryan/Iranian peoples.
 The Asii ruled them".

-According to Strabo (c.
-64 BC – c.
-AD 24), writing in his Geography (11.8.2), the four tribes that "took away Bactriana from the Greeks" were:
+According to Strabo, writing in his book Geography (Strabo, Geography, 11.8.2), the four tribes that "took away Bactriana from the Greeks" were:

 - **Asii** (Asioi, Asiani, Osii, Asoi).